scapegoat-scala/sbt-scapegoat/README.md

 #### How to use

-sbt-scapegoat is an auto plugin.
+sbt-scapegoat is an [auto plugin](https://typesafe.com/blog/preview-of-upcoming-sbt-10-features-read-about-the-new-plugins).
 This means you need SBT 0.13.5 or higher.
 If you are using an earlier 0.13.x build, you should be able to upgrade to 0.13.5 without any issues.

-*Please note*: Scapegoat only works with Scala 2.11.x.
+*Please note*: [scapegoat](https://github.com/sksamuel/scapegoat) only works with Scala 2.11.x.
 There are no plans to release a 2.10.x branch.

 Add the plugin to your build with the following in project/plugins.sbt: